 I know there are several animal communicators out there and none of them are cheap, but if you would like to find one to help you with a behavioral issue or pain/injury, most of them all do that sort of communication.
 The lost pet animal communicators are much harder to find and as I’ve shown, difficult to track success with, short of finding the animal.

 Like with any profession, not all animal communicators are created equal, so make sure you do your homework.
 If you do decide to try one, I recommend you go into it with an open mind and moderate expectations.

 Have you ever used an animal communicator?
 If so, how was your experience?
 Feel free to share it below.

-To see pictures of Cooper and the rest of the crew, be sure to check out my Facebook page, https://www.facebook.com/savingscatsanddogswhilesavingcash/.
+To see pictures of Cooper and the rest of the crew and their antics, be sure to check out my Facebook page, https://www.facebook.com/savingscatsanddogswhilesavingcash/.